 - Advertising (primary)

 - Sales promotion

 - Public relations

 Advertising is the company’s primary way of promoting its products to target customers.
-For example, Verizon Wireless advertises its high quality services on television and other media to attract and retain customers in the United States.
+For example, Verizon advertises its wireless services on television and other media to attract and retain customers in the United States.
 On the other hand, sales promotion usually takes the form of discounts and special offers.
-For instance, Verizon Wireless occasionally has special offers to gain new customers for certain products and product bundles.
+In its marketing mix, Verizon occasionally has special offers to gain new customers for certain products and product bundles.
 Personal selling is generally used in the company’s stores to persuade customers to subscribe to current or new services.
-Verizon Communications, Inc.’s corporate social responsibility strategy determines the public relations programs used in this part of the marketing mix.
+Verizon’s corporate citizenship and social responsibility strategy determines the public relations programs used in this part of the marketing mix.
 For example, the company promotes its services by sponsoring regional or national events for sports, culture, music, and entertainment involving national organizations.
 Such sponsorship aligns with the company’s corporate citizenship efforts.
 The tactical elements in this component of Verizon’s marketing mix are typical of firms in the industry.
-The heavy use of advertising is especially common in the telecommunications market.
+The heavy use of advertising is especially common in marketing strategies in the telecommunications market.

 The price ranges and price points of products are determined in this component of Verizon’s marketing mix.
-Prices moderately affect the company’s profit margins and product attractiveness, based on the moderate price sensitivity of customers, as shown in the Porter’s Five Forces analysis of Verizon Communications, Inc. In this case, the company employs the following pricing strategies to optimize the performance of its products in the telecommunications and related markets:
+Prices affect the company’s profit margins and product attractiveness, based on the price sensitivity of customers, as shown in the Five Forces analysis of Verizon Communications Inc. In this case, the following pricing strategies optimize the performance of Verizon’s products in the telecommunications market:

 - Premium pricing strategy